MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/14-manage-meeting-templates.md

   - m365solution-compliantmeetings
 appliesto:
   - Microsoft Teams
-description: Learn how Microsoft Teams administrators can specify which meeting templates are available to their users.
+description: Learn how Microsoft Teams Administrators can specify which meeting templates are available to their users.
 ---

 # Manage meeting templates in Microsoft Teams